innolitics/n2y/README.md

 ### Render

-When CodeBlocks are captioned "{template}", the block is rendered as jinja using yaml data previously cached by n2y
+When CodeBlocks are captioned "{template}", the block is rendered as jinja using yaml data previously cached by n2y.

+The jinja context has a few special filters available to it.
+See the code for details.

 ### Deep Headers